Stevan Knićanin: 1848 revolution

+Later years

-After his return to Serbia in May 1849, Knićanin was awarded with the title of voivode by Aleksandar Karađorđević, at that time it had only been given to Toma Vučić Perišić.
+After his return to Serbia in 1849, Knićanin was awarded with the honorary title of vojvoda by Aleksandar Karađorđević, at that time it had only been given to Toma Vučić Perišić.
 He was a "Knight of Maria Therese", the highest order of the Austrian army.

-Later years and death
+In 1849, he also became an honorary member of the Society of Serbian Letters, the first learned society in the Principality of Serbia, which preceded the Serbian Academy of Sciences and Arts.

 As a result of a stroke in 1854, he died on 14 May 1855, in Belgrade.